4-Day Weather Forecast For Clayton - News Break

 4-Day Weather Forecast For Clayton

-Showers and thunderstorms likely then showers and thunderstorms in the day; while showers and thunderstorms then showers and thunderstorms likely during night
+Partly sunny then chance showers and thunderstorms in the day; while showers and thunderstorms then showers and thunderstorms likely during night

 - High 75 °F, low 53 °F